gar1t/e2/doc/tutorial.rst

    > mydb_data:get("msg").
    {ok, "My database is nigh!"}

-Provided we can start this service, our client handlers can us this API without worrying about a ``Db`` reference.
+Provided we can start this service, our client handlers can use this API without worrying about a ``Db`` reference.
 This is the value of a *service* -- as long as it's running, just use it!

 Let's take a moment to review this new service of ours.